modzilla99/Check-log4j/README.md

 ## What does it do?

-The script queries your AD for any and all servers.
-Then filters those by name based on the prefix you entered.  <br/>
+The script queries your AD for all Windows-Server based servers. <br/>
-This servers are then scanned for the presence of log4j-core files on the filesystem, which indicate a vulnerable library being present.
+This servers are then scanned for the presence of log4j files on the filesystem, which indicate a vulnerable library being present.
 (unfortunately single-threaded...)

 Version 1 isn't impacted, as the functionality being exploited was added in log4j2.

 So once you have the logfile, check which servers have log4j version 2, and go from there. <br/>

+You can activate **DeepScan** by using the switch `-DeepScan`.
+This will scan for all jar-Files and print them out if no log4j-named file was found.
+In contrast to Linux it is not possible to automatically look for log4j within these jars.

 ### Additional info
 For more details, I advise to check the following links: